jac2414/ml_ops_data_engineer_hw/README.md

 ### 1. Sensor Data Missing and Pipeline Robustness

-#### Explanation:
+#### Explanation and Response to Qs:
-If one of the sensors was missing some data, our pipeline is designed to handle such scenarios gracefully.
+If one of the sensors was missing some data, this pipeline is designed to handle such scenarios gracefully.
 Here’s how:

 - **Handling NaN Values**: The pipeline includes steps to fill NaN values using interpolation (`df['value'].interpolate(method='linear')`) for the `value` column, which assumes that sensor readings change linearly over time.
 For other columns like `time`, `robot_id`, and `run_uuid`, we use forward fill (`fillna(method='ffill')`) and backward fill (`fillna(method='bfill')`) methods, which propagate the last valid observation forward and backward respectively.
 - **Assumptions**: The pipeline does assume a certain structure for the data, specifically that the data contains columns like `time`, `value`, `field`, `robot_id`, `run_uuid`, and `sensor_type`.
 It also assumes that the `field` values for `encoder` are among ['x', 'y', 'z'] and for `load_cell` are among ['fx', 'fy', 'fz'].